anders94/disruptor/README.md

    unique: 9 }
 ```

-Worker apps, once started, run continuously and can send responses at any time.
-Any number
+Worker apps, once started, run continuously and can handle requests and send responses at
-of differently named workers can run on the same node at the same time.
+any time.
+Any number of differently named workers can run on the same node at the same time.

-**Note:** Any npm packages used in worker apps need to be installed on every node.
-Disruptor
+**Note:** Worker apps and any npm packages used in worker apps need to be installed on every
-will do this automatically* if you install the modules locally to each app (ie:
+node.
+Disruptor intends to eventually do this automatically if the modules are installed
-apps/wordcount/npm_modules for the above example) although a standard 'npm install' will put
+locally to each app (ie: apps/wordcount/npm_modules for the above example) but this
-them in disruptor's npm_modules.
-This will work but the code will not be automatically
-distributed to other nodes by disruptor so you would have to do that by hand.

-**Note: This functionality is under active developed.**
+functionality is not yet implemented.
+Currently, you must sync the app directory with all
+the peers.
+A good command to use for this is rsync for the time being:

+    rsync -ae ssh ~/disruptor/apps 1.2.3.4:~/disruptor

+If you don't install an app's modules locally, (ie: apps/wordcount/npm_modules) you must also
+install any requirements on each peer as well:

+    npm install natural

+which will install the dependancy in disruptor's main node_modules directory.
+This is less than
+ideal and should be avoided.

 Starting Workers
 ----------------
-You start workers by telling one of the running nodes to tell all the peers it knows about to start
+Workers are started by telling one of the running nodes to tell all the peers it knows about
-a particular application.
-If we had the first example mesh still running, we might do this:
+to start a particular application.
+With the first example mesh still running, we might do this:

     disruptor start 127.0.0.1:1111 apps/wordcount/counter

 Stopping all the workers is done similarly.

     disruptor stop 127.0.0.1:1111 apps/wordcount/counter

-**Note:** Code is not yet distributed automatically.
-You have to sync the app directory with
-all the peers.
-A good command to use for this is rsync for the time being:

-    rsync -ae ssh ~/disruptor/apps 1.2.3.4:~/disruptor

 In the future, starting a job will first make sure it runs locally, package it up into a
 compressed archive, distribute it and then start it on all known peers.